Saturday, November 22, 2025

 More tests.
 No change.
 No progress.
 Time for rehab.

 So here we are.
-Mr. cannot move his right arm or leg.
+Mr. cannot move his left arm or leg.
 His words are slurred.
 He can't see properly.
 He has no appetite.
 The one big plus is that his cognitive abilities are mostly intact.
 He remembers all manner of song lyrics.
 He sang our song to me tonight.
 And he recited major portions of the St. Crispin's Day Speech.
 He is unfailing kind to all his caretakers, asking their names, and assuring them that they're the boss.
 He cracks jokes.

 I cannot process any of it.